jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 So the game becomes this: find a way to draw patterns on that grid.
 Thats where the logic comes in.
 A few logic operations (on the same inputs) are assigned to different intervals.
 Count up the number of "high" gates for each interval and get a position on the grid.

 One more note, (and this can mostly be ignored except by people who love tuning): because the intervals are laid out on a grid where the relationships between notes are very well defined, it makes complete sense to use "Just Intervals" instead of 12-EDO intervals.
 That means the frequency ratio between a note and its neighbor to the right is exactly 3/2, and its neighbor to the top is 5/4.
 Don't worry, its easy to make sequences where very pure tuning won't really sound wrong.
 The pure intervals can produce a delightful "buzzing" effect in many cases, or sound "very xenharmonic" if thats what you're going for.
-For musicians who are happy thinking just about 12-EDO, this detail can simply be ignored.
+For musicians who are happy thinking just about 12-EDO, this detail can simply be ignored, or right-click and select '12-EDO mode'.

 ## Inputs